 Recently on BBC News I read about the suggestion of Julian Glover, a journalist and former government aide, to let every schoolchild experience a night in the UK national parks.
 That’s a great idea to stoke their sense of adventure and all the more fun with freedom our CozyBags offer.
-Our Bergstop youth sleeping bags are available in size 110 and 130 (UK size 5 and 7) and the model CLASSIC starts at size S for teenagers between 140-160 cm (up to 62 inch or 5 feet).
+Our Bergstop youth sleeping bag is available in size S for teenagers between 120-160 cm (up to 62 inch or 5 feet).

 Not only do the sleeves ensure that the arms stay warm, the practical hand opening allows to grab the torch or hold the binocular.
 The hood makes sure head and shoulders stay warm without risk of uncovering oneself during the night or while seated.
 Finally, the bottom opening transforms the sleeping bag into a long jacket, with which you can move around quickly without leaving the warm comfort of your CozyBag.